bento-platform/bento_auth_js/README.md

 import YourSessionWorker as SessionWorker from "../session.worker" import { AUTH_CALLBACK_URL, BENTO_URL_NO_TRAILING_SLASH, CLIENT_ID, OPENID_CONFIG_URL } from "../config";

+// Session worker creator function must be in a constant for useSessionWorkerTokenRefresh const createSessionWorker = () => new SessionWorker();

 const App = () => {
     const dispatch = useDispatch();